-Parents/guardians must notify the school office personnel of an impending move (in advance if possible) so that records may be prepared for transfer to the child's new school.
-Per IC 20-8.1-6.1-1 (7) Where a student's legal settlement is changed after the student has begun attending school in a school corporation in any school year, the effective date of change may be extended until the end of that semester or, at the discretion of the school, until the end of that school year.
+Parents/Guardians must notify the school office personnel of an impending move or withdrawal (in advance if possible) so that records may be prepared for transfer to the child's new school.
+Notification is made with our Student Change Form which can be found on each school's website under the Parents tab.
+Per IC 20-26-11-2(8) Where a student's legal settlement is changed after the student has begun attending school in a school corporation in any school year, the effective date of change may be extended until the end of that semester or, at the discretion of the school, until the end of that school year.
 Remaining records will be mailed upon request by the office personnel of the new school.